 With more than 500 inches of snowfall each winter, Grand Targhee Resort is perfectly happy to be the Tetons' lesser known ski destination.
-Celebrating its 50th anniversary this year, Targhee is tucked away on the western slope of the Tetons above Driggs, Idaho, but actually resides in the very last edge of Wyoming.
+Celebrating its 50th anniversary last year, Targhee is tucked away on the western slope of the Tetons above Driggs, Idaho, but actually resides in the very last edge of Wyoming.
 It doesn't get as much fanfare as Jackson Hole Mountain Resort, but has long been one of the West's best kept skiing and snowboarding secrets.
 With boatloads of snow and a nice, laid-back vibe, one gets the feeling Targhee prefers it this way.

 - Where?
 Targhee is nestled in the "other" side of the narrow Tetons, technically in Wyoming but just a 20-minute drive east of Driggs, Idaho, and a one-hour drive over Teton Pass/Hwy 22 from Jackson's downtown.